 A grizzly bear galumphs through the underbrush, 500 pounds of muscle wrapped in shaggy brown fur.

-A pair of male Bighorn rams face off head to head, the clashing of their horns so loud it echoes throughout the mountains.
+A pair of male bighorn rams face off head to head, the clashing of their horns so loud it echoes throughout the mountains.

 Visiting Banff can make you feel like you have stepped into a nature documentary, with chances to glimpse incredible Rocky Mountain wildlife around every twist in the trail.
-You will likely spot deer or elk meandering right into the townsite of Banff and if you venture a little further out, you can see other animals such as bears, bighorn sheep, marmots and more.
+You’re likely spot deer or elk meandering right into the townsite of Banff and if you venture a little further out, you can see other animals such as bears, bighorn sheep, marmots and more.

 If you are coming to Banff with the hope of seeing a particular mammal, your best bet is to research the travelling patterns and behaviour of that species.
 Also, you can visit the park during the slower seasons when it is quieter.